josephrclick/voice-transcribe/README.md

 - 🔴 One big button that says "Start Recording" (revolutionary, I know)
 - ⏱️ Shows you how long you've been rambling
 - 📊 Counts your words so you know if you're being verbose
-- 📋 Auto-copies to clipboard because Ctrl+C is so 2023
+- 📋 Seamlessly copies to clipboard with modern efficiency
 - 🎨 Dark theme that won't burn your retinas at 3am
 - ⌨️ Keyboard shortcuts: Ctrl+Q (record), Ctrl+Shift+Q (Prompt Mode), Ctrl+D (Dashboard)
 - ✨ **NEW: Prompt Mode** - Transforms your rambling into perfect LLM prompts